- Our Investments

 Equity Investments

-For equity investments, NAIF targets a portfolio return of at least the 5-year Australian Government bond rate plus 3% per annum, before operating expenses.
-NAIF must also be satisfied that there are opportunities or mechanisms to exit or monetise the investment within the medium term.
-Concessional terms cannot be offered for equity investments.
+For equity investments, we target a portfolio return of at least the 5-year Australian Government bond rate plus 3% per annum, before operating expenses.

 Risk